Special routes of U.S. Route 129: Cleveland bypass route

 U.S. Route 129 Bypass (US 129 Byp.) is a bypass for US 129 around the western edge of Cleveland.
 It is completely concurrent with State Route 11 Bypass (SR 11 Byp.) and is known as Appalachian Parkway for its entire path.

 The bypass routes begin at an intersection with US 129/SR 11 just south of the city limits of Cleveland.
 They travel to the northwest and curve to the north-northwest.
 They have an intersection with SR 115.
 They curve to the north-northwest.
 Just before meeting Jess Hunt Road, they curve back to the north-northwest.
 They curve to the northeast and cross over Tesnatee Creek.
 After another crossing of the creek, they meet their northern terminus, another intersection with US 129/SR 11.
 Here, the roadway continues as SR 75 Conn.
 (Hulsey Road).

 US 129 Byp. and SR 11 Byp. were established in 2016.

 North of US 129/SR 11, the Cleveland Bypass is intended to continue along the north side of Hulsey Road to SR 75.

 Former routes

 Old Town-Branford alternate route

 U.S. Route 129 Alternate (US 129 ALT) was a former segment of US 129 that ran from Old Town to Branford, Florida.
+The route overlapped Florida State Road 349 north of US Routes 19/98/Alt.
+27, and along a wrong-way concurrency with US 27 from Grady to Branford.